-Mammary Gland Cancer In Dogs and Cats
+Mammary Gland Cancer in Dogs and Cats

-Veterinary Hospital For Mammary Gland Cancer
+Veterinary Hospital for Mammary Gland Cancer

-Mammary tumors are painful and many are dangerous, and it’s best to avoid them by spaying early.
+Mammary tumors are painful and often dangerous, and it’s best to avoid them by spaying early.
 To find out more about spaying your dog or cat, or if you think your pet may have a mammary tumor, I recommend calling one of our offices to schedule an appointment with a member of our Veterinary Hospital.
 With a little information and a lot of love, we’ll help keep your dog’s tail wagging and your cat purring for years to come.

-Jeffrey Stupine VMD
+Jeffrey Stupine V.M.D.

 World of Animals Veterinary Hospitals